 We will determine bullying based on the following four criteria as outlined in NRS 388.122

 a.
 Reasonable fear of or actual physical harm and/or damage to property

 c.
 If the acts above are due to a person being a member of a protected class

 d.
 Repeated or pervasive behavior meant to physically or mentally intimidate, humiliate, or harm another person

 Damage or loss of property

 Each camper's parent/guardian will be financially responsible for any and all damages caused by their camper.
-Parents and guardians will be billed for damage to facilities and/or equipment that occur as a result of misuse.
-LTMC is not responsible for any lost property.
+Parents/guardians will be billed for damage to facilities and/or equipment that occur as a result of misuse.
+Lake Tahoe Music Camp is not responsible for any lost property.